openl2m/openl2m/docs/using/basic_view.rst

 Click the 'Change' button to apply the new untagged vlan.
 Note this may take a little while, so please be patient.

-In some cases, the interface is on a VLAN that is not defined on the switch (due to backend configurations; this should not happen in properly configured switches!)
+In some cases, the interface is on a VLAN that is not defined on the device (due to backend configurations; this should not happen in properly configured devices!)
 In that case, this will show as "<vlan id> - Not Defined"

 * **PoE**

-If Power-over-Ethernet is enabled on capable switches, the interface PoE status will be indicated in this field.
-The power drawn will also be listed, If we can read it from the switch.
+If Power-over-Ethernet is enabled on capable devices, the interface PoE status will be indicated in this field.
+The power drawn will also be listed, If we can read it from the device.
 An example of the PoE display of enabled port serving about 9 Watts of power is:

 .. image:: ../_static/poe-powered-port.png